-The Trust strives to maintain the highest standards of employee conduct and ethical behaviour and our policies enhance our commitment to act ethically and with integrity throughout our schools.
-Policies and procedures are kept under review to make sure they reflect the changing needs of Dixons Academies Trust and of the staff, students and the communities it serves.
+Our trust strives to maintain the highest standards of employee conduct and ethical behaviour and our policies enhance our commitment to act ethically and with integrity throughout our schools.
+Policies and procedures are kept under review to make sure they reflect the changing needs of Dixons Academies Trust and of our staff, students and the communities it serves.